Code of Conduct and MSA Statement

 Workers shall not be subject to discrimination resulting from their participation in such activities, nor shall any individual employee be prevented from participating or from gaining membership into any such groups.
 The Company shall provide the necessary means required for the establishment of workforce organisations.

-The company shall facilitate means by which the workforce representatives are able to conduct negotiations concerning relevant employment issues, with management representatives authorised to make the appropriate decisions subject to negotiation.
+The Company shall facilitate the workforce representatives in conducting negotiations concerning relevant employment issues with authorized management representatives.
 Employees shall be guaranteed adequate access to information and to any resources deemed necessary in order to allow workforce representatives to conduct negotiations effectively.

 3. STANDARDS OF CONDUCT